Toulon: Royal port (15th–18th centuries)

 In 1486, Provence became part of France.
 Soon afterwards, in 1494, Charles VIII of France, with the intention of making France a sea power on the Mediterranean, and to support his military campaign in Italy, began constructing a military port at the harbor of Toulon.
 His Italian campaign failed, and in 1497, the rulers of Genoa, who controlled commerce on that part of the Mediterranean, blockaded the new port.

 In 1524, as part of his longtime battle against Emperor Charles V and the Holy Roman Empire, King François I of France completed a powerful new fort, the Tour Royale, Toulon, at the entrance of the harbour.
 However, a few months later the commander of the new fort sold it to the commander of an Army of the Holy Roman Empire, and Toulon surrendered.

 In 1543, Francis I found a surprising new ally in his battle against the Holy Roman Empire.
 He invited the fleet of Ottoman Admiral Barbarossa to Toulon as part of the Franco-Ottoman alliance.
-The residents were forced to leave, and the Ottoman sailors occupied the town for the winter.
+The residents were forced to leave (except for the heads of household), and the Ottoman sailors occupied the town for the winter.
 See Ottoman occupation of Toulon.

 In 1646, a fleet was gathered in Toulon for the major Battle of Orbetello, also known as the Battle of Isola del Giglio, commanded by France's first Grand Admiral, the young Grand Admiral Marquis of Brézé, Jean Armand de Maillé-Bréze of 36 galleons, 20 galleys, and a large complement of minor vessels.
 This fleet carried aboard an army of 8,000 infantry and 800 cavalry and its baggage under Thomas of Savoy, shortly before a general in Spanish service.

 King Louis XIV was determined to make France a major sea power.
 In 1660, his Minister Jean-Baptiste Colbert ordered Sébastien Le Prestre de Vauban to build a new arsenal and to fortify the town.
 In 1707, during the War of the Spanish Succession, Toulon successfully resisted a siege by the Imperial Army led by Duke Victor Amadeus II of Sardinia of Savoy and Prince Eugene.
 However, in 1720, the city was ravaged by the black plague, coming from Marseille.
 Thirteen thousand people, or half the population, died.